Little Bunny Foo Foo: Lyrics

-A bunny rabbit named Little Bunny Foo Foo is harassing a population of field mice by scooping them up and bopping them on their heads.
-The rabbit is scolded and threatened by a fairy known as the "Good Fairy", who punishes the disobedient rabbit by transforming it into a "goon" or "goonie".

-Description

-One of the more popular versions of the song is:

 The verses then repeat three more times, with the spoken verse altered to reflect Little Bunny Foo Foo's decreasing number of chances.
 The alteration appears in the first line of the verse, which changes to "I'll give you two more chances" and "I'll give you one more chance", in the second and third iterations, respectively.

 In the fourth and final iteration, when the bunny has run out of chances, the entire spoken verse is altered as follows:

 Sometimes "bopping" is replaced with "kissing".

 One common ending has Little Bunny Foo Foo turned into a goon, with a pun ending "And the moral of the story is: Hare today, goon tomorrow."
 This form of story telling with a pun ending is also known as a feghoot.